rubyonjets/jets/docs/_docs/iam-policies.md

 ## IAM Policy Definition Styles

 You might have noticed that the above `iam_policy` examples used different parameter styles.
-Jets allows for a variety of different IAM Policy Definiition styles for your convenience.
+Jets allows for a variety of different IAM Policy Definition styles for your convenience.
 The `iam_policy` takes a single parameter or list of parameters.
 Jets expands each parameter in the list to Policy Statements in an IAM Policy Document.

 Summary of the different expansion styles: